segasai/minimint/README.md

 # Minimint (MIni Mist INTerpolation)

 This is a python package to perform interpolation of MIST isochrones.
-It is simiple, in the sense that it only does one thing - predict the stellar parameters ($\log g$, $T_{eff}$, $\log L$) and photometry in a given filter for a given mass, age and metallicity.
+It is simple, in the sense that it only does one thing - predict the stellar parameters ($\log g$, $T_{eff}$, $\log L$) and photometry in a given filter for a given mass, age and metallicity.
+It is also vectorized, so computing photometry for large number of stars, should not be slow.

 Author: Sergey Koposov (2020-2025) skoposov __AT__ ed __DOT__ ac __DOT__ uk